GoogleCloudPlatform/community/tutorials/sigfox-gw/index.md

 ### Deleting Sigfox backend callback configurations

-If the GCP integration callbacks are the only ones configured in your Sigfox backend for this Device Type, you can use a script to delete them all:
+If the GCP integration callbacks are the only ones configured in your Sigfox backend for this device type, you can use a script to delete them all:

 1. On your local development machine, execute the following:

         (venv) $ python sigfox-api.py --callbacks delete-all

-**Note**: this command deletes *all* callbacks registered for the Device Type, including any callbacks that you may have configured manually earlier.
+**Note**: This command deletes *all* callbacks registered for the device type, including any callbacks that you may have configured manually earlier.

-If you have other callbacks for other use cases configured for this Device Type, use the [Sigfox backend](https://backend.sigfox.com/) **Device Type > Callbacks** console to delete the five callbacks configured for this integration.
+If you have other callbacks for other use cases configured for this device type, use the [Sigfox backend](https://backend.sigfox.com/) **Device Type > Callbacks** console to delete the five callbacks configured for this integration.
 You can identify the integration callbacks from the URLs that point to your Cloud Functions.

 ### Deleting the Google Cloud Platform project

-To avoid incurring charges to your GCP account for the resources used in this tutorial, you can delete the project:
+To avoid incurring charges to your GCP account for the resources used in this tutorial, you can delete the project.

 **Caution**: Deleting a project has the following consequences:

 - If you used an existing project, you'll also delete any other work you've done in the project.
 - You can't reuse the project ID of a deleted project.
 If you created a custom project ID that you plan to use in the future, delete the resources inside the project instead.
 This ensures that URLs that use the project ID, such as an `appspot.com` URL, remain available.

+To delete a project, do the following:

 1. In the GCP Console, go to the [Projects page](https://console.cloud.google.com/iam-admin/projects).
 1. In the project list, select the project you want to delete and click **Delete project**.
 1. In the dialog, type the project ID, and then click **Shut down** to delete the project.